 Read Along Love Song Lyrics: Circles Without End The gold in your wedding ring was made to last – as a circle without end.
 The promises you and your spouse made on your wedding day can be renewed every day of your married life together.
-Watch this two minute video and read this love song […]
+Watch this two-minute video and read this love song about […]

-Read Along Love Song Lyrics: Circle of Love Your wedding ring is a lasting promise you made to your spouse.
-That promise is a circle of love that doesn’t fade, as along as you polish it with your care and attention.
-Watch this two minute video and read this poem about the love in your […]
+Read-Along Love Song Lyrics: Circle of Love Your wedding ring is a lasting promise you made to your spouse.
+That promise is a circle of love that doesn’t fade, as long as you polish it with your care and attention.
+Watch this two-minute video and read this poem about the love in your marriage with […]